 It was the Ring Retrofit Alarm Kit.

 This magical device lets you connect your existing wired home security system to a Ring Alarm Base Station*.
-From there, you can get professional monitoring over the internet – with LTE cellular backup – and control the entire system via the Ring mobile app, including arming, disarming, guest access and panic mode.
+From that, you can get professional monitoring over the internet – with LTE cellular backup – and control the entire system via the Ring mobile app, including arming, disarming, guest access and panic mode.

 Every component is either battery powered or has battery backup.
 If, for whatever reason, a thief decides that our home is an attractive target and figures out how to cut the power, the entire system still functions.
 If said thief decides to cut the internet connection, the system will still send triggers over LTE.
-(Backup and redundancy are your friends.)

 I installed the Ring Alarm Base Station before the Retrofit Alarm Kit arrived, which was simple.